Privacy Policy

 • Looking after students’ educational, social and medical well-being and safety;

-• Seeking donations and marketing for CCCM;
+• Seeking donations and marketing for the Conservatorium;

 • For reporting statistics to the Department of Education (personal names are not included but we will divulge details such as ethnicity, age, and Aboriginality for this purpose;